-- the use of licensed vaccines in prevention of disease caused by viral infection, bacterial infection and bacterial toxins - the advantages and disadvantages of live attenuated, inactivated and recombinant vaccines and conjugate vaccines - the UK and the WHO schedules for immunisation against infectious diseases - recommendations for the immunisation of healthcare workers - the immunisation protocols for patients with reduced splenic function - the use of vaccines in post-exposure prophylaxis, e.g. rabies, hepatitis A, hepatitis B, tetanus - the use of vaccines to boost pre-existing immunity e.g. VZ - the safety of vaccines and their adverse effects - testing for immunity pre- and postvaccination, the methods available for measuring this and their limitations - the effects of vaccination on a population, e.g. herd immunity, age shifts in natural infection - how diseases can be eradicated by vaccination.
+Skills Knowledge Explains the use of licensed vaccines in Demonstrates ability to select and interpret laboratory tests for immunity prevention of disease caused by viral infection, bacterial infection and bacterial toxins Demonstrates ability to explain clearly the advantages and disadvantages of vaccination including assessment of safety Explains the advantages and disadvantages of live attenuated, inactivated and profiles recombinant vaccines and conjugate vaccines Demonstrates ability to advise appropriately on the use of active and passive

+- Explains the UK and the World Health Organization (WHO) schedules for immunisation against infectious diseases - Explains recommendations for immunisation of healthcare workers - Explains the immunisation protocols for patients with reduced splenic function - Explains the use of vaccines in postexposure prophylaxis e.g. rabies, hepatitis A, hepatitis B, tetanus - Explains the use of vaccines to boost preexisting immunity e.g. VZ - Explains the safety of vaccines and their adverse effects - Explains testing for immunity pre- and postvaccination, the methods available for measuring this and their limitations - Explains the effects of vaccination on a population e.g. herd immunity, age shifts in natural infection - Explains how diseases can be eradicated by vaccination immunisation in prevention of infection, including in the management of outbreaks apply national guidance on vaccination relevant to common clinical scenarios